hagabbar/vitamin_c/sphinx/_build/html/_sources/vitamin_start_to_finish.rst.txt

    $ import vitamin_b
    $ from vitamin_b import run_vitamin

-3. You will notice that three text files have now appeared in your repository (under dictionary params_files).
+3. You will notice that three json files have now appeared in your repository (under dictionary params_files).
    These are the default parameter files which vitamin will use to run.
 Feel free to edit these files as you wish.
 More documentation on customizing your run can be found here. (need to provide link to parameters documentation).

    We will now generate some training data using the default hyperparameters.
-   The code will generate 100,000 samples by default, but it is recommended to use at least 1 million for ideal convergence.
+   The code will generate 1000 timeseries by default, but it is recommended to use at least 1 million for ideal convergence.

 .. code-block:: console